RealProHenis/OBS-Dock-Layout-Manager/README.md

    - Optional: If you want a dock layout to automatically apply on OBS startup, select the layout, and click 'Set as Default'.

 ## Why does this plugin exist?
 I created this plugin because OBS Studio resets dock sizes every time I open the program, regardless of what I set them to before last closing.
 This means I have to manually set the size of each dock every time I re-open OBS Studio.
-Now, I can save dock layout presets, and set one as default to automatically be applied every time I open OBS.
+With this plugin, I can save dock layout presets, and set one as default to automatically be applied every time I open OBS.